TeskaLabs/asab-webui/doc/branding.md

 #### Dark

-Example of importing dark variations of a logo (when is visible in the dark themed version of the application)
+Example of importing dark variations of a logo (which is visible in the dark themed version of the application)

 ```
 sub_filter '<meta name="header-logo-full-dark">' '<meta name="header-logo-full-dark" content="/<location>/<path>/<to>/<custom_branding>/<logo-full-dark>.svg">';